collabnix/dockerlabs/intermediate/docker-multistage-build/multiStageBuild.md

-# Leveraging Docker Multi-Stage Build Feature to optimize Dockerfiles/Images
+# Leveraging Docker Multi-Stage Builds Feature to optimize Dockerfiles/Images

-Multi-stage build is a new feature requiring **Docker 17.05** or higher on the daemon and client.
+Multi-stage builds are a new feature requiring **Docker 17.05** or higher on the daemon and client.
 It's useful in building complex/multi step image while keeping them easy to read and maintain.

 Keeping the image size down is one of the challenging task while building image.
 Each instruction in Dockerfile adds a layer to the image.
 Also, you need to remember to clean up any dependency/artifactory you don't need later.
 Earlier you might have used shell scripts